Fact Sheet - Bailiffs and High Court Writs

 You recently moved

-Paragraph 7.1 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 mandates that the bailiff must furnish the debtor with a Notice of Enforcement before seizing goods.
-If the Writ of Control displays your previous address, it is considered a defective instrument.
-According to Section 7 of the Interpretation Act 1978, a document dispatched via ordinary post is assumed to be served unless contrary evidence is presented.
-Your previous address listed on the Writ of Control serves as contradictory evidence.
-If the bailiff declines to present the Writ of Control, it indicates awareness of its defects and signifies that they are not lawfully acting as an enforcement agent.
-Civil Procedure Rule 23:10 allows the debtor to request a stay on enforcement if the court did not provide them with the claim form.
-Furthermore, Paragraph 6(3) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 specifies that the enforcement authority becomes invalid.
-Regulation 17 of the Taking Control of Goods (Fees) Regulations 2014 stipulates that bailiffs are prohibited from recovering fees and charges from the debtor once the enforcement process ceases.
+Paragraph 7.1 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the bailiff must give the debtor a Notice of Enforcement before taking control of goods.
+If the Writ of Control shows your previous address, then it is a defective instrument.
+Section 7 of the Interpretation Act 1978 says a document given by ordinary post is deemed served unless contrary evidence is proved.
+Your previous address shown on the Writ of Control is contrary evidence.
+If the bailiff refuses to show the Writ of Control, then he knows it is defective and also knows he is "not lawfully acting" as an enforcement agent.
+Civil Procedure Rule 23:10 says the debtor can apply to stay the enforcement if the Court did not give him the claim form.
+Paragraph 6(3) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the enforcement power ceases to be exercisable.
+Regulation 17 of the Taking Control of Goods (Fees) Regulations 2014 says bailiffs may not recover fees and charges from the debtor when the enforcement process ceases.

 The bailiff's fees look too high

-Regulation 6(1)(a) of the Taking Control of Goods (Fees) Regulations 2014 and its accompanying Schedule authorise bailiffs to levy a Compliance Stage fee of £75 when issuing the debtor a Notice of Enforcement.
-Regulation 6(1)(b) and (c) permit bailiffs to impose an Enforcement Stage fee of £190, along with a subsequent Enforcement Stage fee of £495 plus 7.5% of the sum to be recovered, exceeding £1000, upon their attendance.
-Additionally, Regulation 6(1)(d) allows bailiffs to collect a Sale Stage fee of £525 plus 7.5% of the recovered sum exceeding £1000 when commencing the removal of controlled goods owned by the debtor.
-Paragraph 13(1) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 outlines the four prescribed methods through which bailiffs can take control of goods.
-It is important to note that bailiffs cannot impose a Sale Stage fee unless they have successfully taken control of the debtor's goods.
-Regulation 16 of the Taking Control of Goods (Fees) Regulations 2014 empowers debtors to apply to the court to dispute the amount of fees and disbursements demanded or taken by the bailiff.
+Regulation 6(1)(a) of the Taking Control of Goods (Fees) Regulations 2014 and the Schedule says bailiffs may charge a Compliance Stage fee of £75 when he gives the debtor a Notice of Enforcement.
+Regulation 6(1)(b)&(c) says the bailiff may charge an Enforcement Stage fee £190 and a second Enforcement Stage fee of £495 plus 7.5% of the sum to be recovered exceeding £1000 when he attends and Regulation 6(1)(d) says bailiffs may recover a Sale Stage fee of £525 plus 7.5% of the sum recovered exceeding £1000 when the bailiff starts removing controlled goods belonging to the debtor.
+Paragraph 13(1) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 gives the four prescribed methods bailiffs can take control of goods.
+Bailiffs cannot charge a Sale Stage fee if he has not taken control of the debtor's goods.
+Regulation 16 of the Taking Control of Goods (Fees) Regulations 2014 says debtors can apply to the court to raise disputes about the amount of fees and disbursements the bailiff is demanding or taken.

 The bailiff charged you an "Enforcement Stage fee" more than once

-Regulation 11 of the Taking Control of Goods (Fees) Regulations 2014 specifies that bailiffs are only permitted to recover one Enforcement Stage fee from the debtor, irrespective of the number of Writs being enforced against the same debtor simultaneously.
-However, some bailiff companies dispatch different bailiffs to the same debtor to execute separate Writs of Control individually, aiming to multiply the Enforcement Stage fees by the number of Writs being enforced concurrently against the same debtor.
-According to Regulation 16 of the Taking Control of Goods (Fees) Regulations 2014, debtors have the right to petition the court to contest the amount of fees and charges being collected.
-Additionally, Civil Procedure Rule 84.16(2)(c) allows for disputes to be raised regarding breaches of Regulation 11 of the Taking Control of Goods (Fees) Regulations 2014.
+Regulation 11 of the Taking Control of Goods (Fees) Regulations 2014 says bailiffs may only recover one Enforcement Stage fee from the debtor regardless of the number of Writs being recovered against the same debtor simultaneously.
+Bailiff companies send different bailiffs to the same debtor to recover Writs of Control separately to multiply the Enforcement Stage fees by the number of Writs of Control being recovered simultaneously against the same debtor.
+Regulation 16 of the Taking Control of Goods (Fees) Regulations 2014 says the debtor can apply to the court to raise a dispute over the amount of fees and charges being recovered.
+Civil Procedure Rule 84.16(2)(c) provides for raising disputes for breaching Regulation 11 of the Taking Control of Goods (Fees) Regulations 2014.

 The bailiff charged you a "sale stage fee"